pooyamb/serde-querystring/README.md

 ### `DuplicateQS` or `ParseMode::Duplicate`

-Just like UrlEncoded mode, except that if a key is repeated, we collect all the values for that key.
+Just like UrlEncoded mode, except that if a key is repeated, we collect ALL the values for that key which can be collected later as a vector.

 ### `DelimiterQS` or `ParseMode::Delimiter`